 Coffee Gator Kettle

-Since you cannot put metal in the microwave and it is not meant for the stovetop, you need to heat your water in a separate container, and then pour it into the kettle and put the lid on.
+Since you cannot put metal in the microwave, you can heat water in the Coffee Gator Kettle directly on a stove (Gas, Electric, Induction or Halogen are fine according the manufacturer).
+Or you can heat it in a separate electric kettle like I did, and then pour it into the Gator and put the lid on.
 My first couple tries I put water that I thought was hot enough, but the temp gauge told me it wasn’t so.
-It turns out that it works best when the water gets to a rolling boil for a while before transferring to the kettle.
+It seems to works best when the water gets to a rolling boil for a while before transferring to the Coffee Gator.
+Another reason why that temp gauge is so useful.

 Coffee Gator Carafe